Lafayette Forest - Planning Your Visit

 Lafayette Forest Wildlife and Environmental Area offers year-round opportunities for outdoor recreation, although during hunting days, access to the area is only open to individuals who have a quota hunt permit.
 (Exception: Visitors with a Special Use Authorization permit for Mallory Swamp WMA (obtained from the Suwannee River Water Management District) may traverse McCalls Chapel Grade through Lafayette Forest from 1 ½ hours after sunset until 1 ½ hours before sunrise.)
 Hunts occur over specific periods between September to March.

 - Dogs are not permitted.
-Regulations regarding hunting dogs can be found in the Regulations Summary.
+Regulations regarding hunting dogs can be found in the regulations summary brochure.

 - Restrooms are not available at this location.

-- No daily use fees are required.
+- No Daily-Use Permit is required.
 To hunt or fish you must also possess the appropriate license and permit.

 - During scheduled hunt days, all visitors are encouraged to wear a daylight fluorescent orange shirt, vest, jacket and/or hat.

 View hunting seasons and dates and download a 'Year-at-a-Glance' calendar of hunt days on the area.